BestTimesToVisit.com Logo

 Walk the Shambles at Dawn

-Wander down the Shambles, York's most famous medieval street, as the city awakens.
+Wander down the Shambles, York's famously medieval street, as the city awakens.
 The overhanging timber-framed buildings create a wonderfully atmospheric tunnel, and you can almost hear the echoes of its butcher shop past.
-Visit before 9 AM to have this iconic street almost to yourself, capturing photos without the crowds.
+Visit before the crowds descend to truly soak in the history and snap unobstructed photos.

 Uncover Viking Secrets at JORVIK Viking Centre

 Step back in time to 10th-century York and experience life as a Viking.
 The immersive ride takes you through reconstructed streets, complete with authentic sights, sounds, and even smells.
-Go on a weekday morning in the off-season (October-March) for a more intimate encounter with the past.
+Look out for the detailed craftsmanship in the recreated houses and imagine the bustling city it once was.

 See all 8 things to do →